lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 #### **notevalueF** (n)

-Input can be as the usual ratio for each note value or as a float.
+Input can be the usual ratio for each note value or a float.
 This value is relative, and its actual duration will depend on the current tempo mark.

 Conversion formulae: normalized parameter _**p**_ to note value ratio _**v**_ and inverse ([graph](https://www.desmos.com/calculator/ysm8zt5rbl)):